The expertise and solutions engineered by NETTAN Solutions are aimed at industrial, commercial and institutional markets.

 There are just too many cascading processes, moving stainless steel parts and people to risk a full or partial shutdown.
 One little motor overheating, one short in a wire or killing sag outside the tolerance zone can start a chain reaction and bring productivity to zero.

 What if the supervisor could get an automated notification, direct to his smartphone, preventing such productivity and profit-killers?
 How about monthly updates showing the only power charts you need to know and real-time warnings?

 Turns out this is another typical NeTTan-4 Surveillance opportunity to keep production running with power savings and safer processes because there is no surprise.

 Have you ever wondered how big an airplane assembly plant is, or how many operations are needed to assemble a commercial airplane?

 Six sigma and lean-manufacturing programs can bear fruit, but keeping hundreds of specialized assemblers at work to deliver on time can mean so much.
 Today's assembly plants must be flexible to incorporate common resources.
 The assembly process takes place on a single combined station where all operations except for engine installation are carried out.
 Representing over one third of an aircraft's value, engines are often among the last components to be assembled in order to reduce inventory cost.
-Fuselage sections, wings, stabilisers, landing gear and electric gears must all fall in place at the right time.
+Fuselage sections, wings, stabilisers, landing gears and electric gears must all fall in place at the right time.
 Painting cannot be interrupted.
 Power outages are simply unacceptable.
-Even motor generator sets equipped with ATS (Auto Transfer Switches) cannot avoid a gas discharge lighting systems, to resume before fifteen or twenty long minutes at final assembly
+Even motor generator sets equipped with ATS (Auto Transfer Switches) cannot avoid a gas discharge lighting systems to go down and resume after fifteen or twenty long minutes at final assembly

 When the status quo is no longer an option and an overall consulting is required, the NeTTan-3 Diagnosis, the NeTTan-4 Surveillance and NeTTan-5 Realisation services are more likely the best approach.